 As part of the Federal Reserve System's effort to assess its monetary policy strategy, tools, and communication practices, the New York Fed hosted four Fed Listens sessions in 2019 to solicit a wide range of perspectives from diverse stakeholders around issues related to the job market, inflation, and the transmission of monetary policy to the broader economy.

-- Advisory Council on Small Business and Agriculture on March 25
+- Advisory Council on Small Business and Agriculture | Minutes

-- Upstate New York Regional Advisory Board on March 26
+- Upstate New York Regional Advisory Board | Minutes

-- Community Advisory Group on April 3
+- Community Advisory Group | Minutes

-The webcast of this session is available below.
+Watch a webcast of this session below.

 The Federal Reserve on Nov.
 15, 2018, announced a review of the strategy, tools, and communication practices it uses to pursue its congressionally-assigned mandate of maximum employment and price stability.
-The review will include a System research conference in June 4-5, 2019, at the Federal Reserve Bank of Chicago.
+The review included a System research conference on June 4-5, 2019, at the Federal Reserve Bank of Chicago.
 Additionally, Reserve Banks are hosting a series of public events around the country to hear from a wide range of stakeholders.
 Beginning around the middle of 2019, the Federal Open Market Committee (FOMC) will discuss the perspectives offered during the outreach events as part of its review.
 The Committee is expected to report its findings in 2020.